 NWABR student events connect students with local scientists.
 These relationships enable students to envision potential careers for themselves and see the application of science in their everyday lives, building towards a more scientifically literate society.
 In addition, we encourage the scientists of the future to consider the importance of ethics and social issues in research.
 Students are invited to participate in multiple NWABR programs:

 Camp BIOmed - An intensive week-long summer camp program for incoming high school freshman, sophomores, juniors and seniors.
-Campers will learn about biomedical research by visiting premier research institutions and talking with scientists.
+Campers will learn about biomedical research through a variety of hands-on activities and scientific techniques.
 This program was inspired by the previous Cure Research Fellows program, previously funded by a NIH grant.

 Financial assistance is available, and forms are available inside the registration portal.